pittcsc/PantherView/README.md

 In order to turn on or off default checkboxes, open up `map.js`, CTRL+F 'DEFAULT_CHECKS', and change a value to `false` to turn it off by default and `true` to turn it on by default.

+In order to change the default view (currently shipped with weekly data as default) to the past month, week, or day, open `map.js`, CTRL+F 'DEFAULT_VIEW', and read the documentation.
+You can change the value to "month", "week", or "day"; anything else will default to weekly data.

 ## Getting started:
 1. Fork the project
 2. Add your name to `contributors.md`